 In 1860 he was a 20 year old farmer on his parent's place near Zebulon in Pike County, GA.
 He enlisted as 3rd Corporal of Company A, 13th Georgia Infantry on 8 July 1861 at Griffin, GA along with his brother Charles Absalom Mangham (1839-1906), who was appointed 2nd Corporal.

 He was wounded by a gunshot through his left arm near the shoulder in action at Sharpsburg on 17 September 1862, his arm broken.

 The rest of the War

-He was in a hospital in Richmond, Va by 13 October 1862.
+He was in a hospital in Winchester, VA by 2 October and in a hospital in Richmond, Va by 13 October 1862.
 By April 1863, disabled by his Sharpsburg wound, he was on detached service in Macon, GA, assigned to collect stragglers.
 On 18 April 1864 he was elected 2nd Lieutenant of Captain William H. Hartnett's Company (G), First Regiment, Georgia Reserves; they were assigned as guards at the prisoner of war camp at Andersonville, GA.
 He applied for a transfer to that Company on 22 October 1864 and was officially discharged from the 13th Infantry on 17 January 1865, by then commanding officer of Company G, First Reserves.

 After the War

 By 1870 he was a farmer in Pike County, GA living near his father and brother Jackson.
 He died young, at age 34, cause not known.